Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Introduction

 We would like to note that the aforementioned IG technique, which is an offshoot of velocity gradient research, should be distinguished from the Histograms of Relative Orientation (HRO) technique (\citealt{Soler2013,SH17},see also \citealt{IGVHRO} for a comparison between IG and HRO).
 Unlike the IGs under the block-averaging approach in \cite{YL17a}, HRO is not a tool aiming in tracing the directions of magnetic field but is used to study the relative orientation of gradients and polarization statistically as a function of the column density (See \citealt{IGVHRO}).
-As a separate development, the analysis of filamentary structures in channel map intensities in \citep{Clark14,Clark15} claimed an empirical relation between the orientation of striation observed in velocity channel maps and directions of magnetic fields in neutral hydrogen observations.

 The previous works on gradient technique mostly focus on the direction of the gradients of an observable (Intensity, Centroid, Velocity Channel) within a statistical region of interest.
 Recently \cite{LYH18} shows that the dispersion of velocity gradients in a sampling block is related to the local magnetization in the diffuse media.
 The statistics of gradient amplitudes in the framework of VGT and IGs have been addressed in \cite{YL17b} when considering the filtering of shocks in the statistical prediction of gradient orientations.
 It was also suggested in \cite{LYH18} that amplitudes of gradients in a statistical region of interest could possibly reflect the compressible nature of turbulence.
 However a comprehensive discussion on the use of the gradient amplitudes similar to that for gradient orientations (e.g \citealt{LY18a}) and dispersions \citep{LYH18} does not exist.